-Elevation Profile of the Everest Base Camp Trek
+Elevation Profile of Everest Base Camp Trek

 The Everest Base Camp Trek elevation gain considered significant among other Himalayan treks in Nepal.
 Although trekkers don’t have to take on high Himalayan passes in this base camp exploitation, they still need to traverse across the elevation point of 5,000 meters.
-The sections above Dingboche (4,410 meters) fall under translate-Himalayan region, which is coldest climatic zone in the Himalayas.
+Sections above Dingboche (4,410 meters) fall under translate-Himalayan region, which is coldest climatic zone in the Himalayas.

 Day-by-day Elevation Breakdown